GalvanicGames/unity-pooler/README.md

 	EnableDisable,

 	/// <summary>
-	/// Send message to invokes function OnPooledObjReused on the
+	/// Send message to invokes function OnReuse on the
 	/// object and all active children.
 	/// </summary>
 	SendMessage